What are as-built drawings?

 The as-built drawings are normally completed by the architect or designer of the building, because they are familiar with the original specifications and can record the changes properly.
-Of course, the contractor and subcontractors can be quite helpful in helping note the changes as well, because they are quite familiar with the changes that they needed to make during the entire process.
+Of course, the contractor and subcontractors can be quite helpful in helping note the changes as well, because they are also quite familiar with the changes that they needed to make during the entire construction process.

 Nothing is too little to be noted on an as-built drawing, but the items that we prefer to put on them include the following:

 - Utilizing clear descriptions instead of a vague phrase

 - All changes in materials used, locations, sizing, and more

 - We try not to change the scale of the drawings, but if it is necessary, we note those changes accordingly

 - Location of all utilities including depth and the materials of each

 - All unexpected obstructions and the solutions used

 - All the dates when the changes were made